• Home

 Majority of Tiny Houses can not meet NCC and this is a constant battle with councils and legislators to get them to acknowledge that a house under 50sqm, should be exempt from SOME of the code.

-For this reason many people go for a Modular builder which can be built to code (more expensive) - however, you can then have a tiny house as a secondary dwelling and rent one to counter the additional costs.
+For this reason many people go for a Modular builder which can be built to code (more expensive) - however, you can then have a tiny house as a secondary dwelling and rent it out to counter the additional costs.

 TINY HOUSES ON WHEELS ARE A CARAVAN

-Remember that a tiny home on wheels is a CARAVAN and may be built to Caravan Code, not the National Building Code, therefore building codes may not apply.
+Remember that a tiny home on wheels is a CARAVAN and is not subject to building codes.

 TINY HOUSES ON WHEELS ARE A CARAVAN

-Remember that a tiny home on wheels is a CARAVAN and may be built to Caravan Code, not the National Building Code, therefore building codes may not apply.
+Remember that a tiny home on wheels is a CARAVAN and is not subject to building codes.

-If your Council allows a secondary dwelling to LIVE in for a CERTIFIED building, you CAN get a tiny house certified (it will need a footings plan, upstair lofts will be 'Storage only loft for height reasons', the frame must be engineer certified, so get the certifier BEFORE the cladding goes on if you can).
+If your Council allows a secondary dwelling to LIVE in for a CERTIFIED building, you CAN get a tiny house certified (it will need a footings plan, upstair lofts will be 'Storage only loft for height reasons', the frame must be engineer certified, so get the certifier BEFORE the cladding goes on if you can.
+The certifier may choose to use the terms "Deemed to Satisfy" (if he can - and sign off your forms).

 Ultimately, talk to your builder if it is important for you to go through council and not be a "caravan" for the purposes of rules and regulations.